PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/box/+page.md

 ## `right()` - Right aligning the box
-If you have given the `Box` component a width, it will by default be centered at the space given to it by its parent layout.
-Use the configuration method `right()` to tell the `Box` component that is should be to the right instead.
+If you use the configuration method `width()`, the child will by default be centered at the space given to it by its parent layout.
+Use the configuration method `right()` to tell the `Box` component that the child should be to the right instead.

 ::: tip Example